 While not everyone is a lover of the French press, it’s one of the most classic methods of brewing coffee, and if you do it right, it can produce a great cup.
 Want to perfect your morning French press?
 Avoid these three common mistakes and you’ll be sure to get the best brew every time.

 The beauty of a French press is in its simplicity — grind your coffee, add water, and go.
 But even with a simple tool, things can go wrong; despite its simplicity, brewing in a French press isn’t always easy.
 Here are three common mistakes people make when brewing French press coffee.

 Grind is very important when it comes to making good coffee — the most important thing some would say.
 For French press, you want your beans to have a coarse, even ground, as seen in the photo above.
 And as always, you want freshly ground beans, so if you haven’t gotten around to getting that grinder yet, now’s the time.

 → Smart Tip: One way to know whether the grounds are too fine or too coarse is when you press the filter down.
 If the grounds are too fine, you’ll have a hard time pressing it down.
 If you can push the filter down with absolutely no resistance, then the grounds are too coarse.

 2. Using the wrong quantity of coffee.

-The art of the French press is in the coffee to water ratio, and because you're extracting, the time is important as well.
-A general rule of thumb for French press coffee is in the range of 1:10 coffee to water ratio, that is to say 1 gram of coffee for 10 grams of water.
-This ratio can vary, some say a little more, some say a little less, but I find that 1:10 works great, and is also a very simple ration to remember and calculate.
+The art of the French press is in the coffee-to-water ratio, and because you’re extracting, the time is important as well.
+A general rule of thumb for French press coffee is in the range of 1:10 coffee-to-water ratio: that is to say, 1 gram of coffee for 10 grams of water.
+This ratio can vary — some say a little more, some say a little less — but I find that 1:10 works great, and is also a very simple ratio to remember and calculate.